 The journey from Phunstonling to Thimpu was a reminder of treacherous slopes of Sikkim I traversed a day before.
 The mist on long winding roads felt familiar and comfortable.
 The little bus which could seat 30 people was full of locals and their newly acquired possessions for business and personal use.

 At each checkpoint, from my last seat, I had to hop on various baskets and buckets to go out and get the permissions checked.
 It was the only way I got reminded that I am not in my own country.

-Otherwise, the friendly chats with locals in Hindi, their experience with Jabong and Myntra hardly made me feet that I am beyond the borders of the homeland.
+Otherwise, the friendly chats with locals in Hindi, their experience with Jabong and Myntra hardly made me feel that I am beyond the borders of my homeland.